 Contractor has made an independent investigation (satisfactory to itself) of the conditions and circumstances surrounding the Agreement and the work to be performed hereunder, including the amounts and the nature of the Wastes Contractor is required to Process as part of this Agreement, and has taken these matters into consideration in its agreement to provide these services in exchange for the compensation provided for under the terms of this Agreement.
 Contractor has relied solely on its own investigation of the WPWMA, the Facility, and the WPWMA's service needs in preparing its proposal and entering into this Agreement.

-Except for any express warranties that are set forth herein, the WPWMA makes no warranties in connection with this Agreement, including but not limited to the current characterization and quantity of Wastes delivered or is deliverable to the Facility on the Effective Date or at any other time thereafter during the Term.
+Except for any express warranties that are set forth herein, the WPWMA makes no warranties in connection with this Agreement, including but not limited to the current characterization and quantity of Wastes delivered or is deliverable to the Facility on the Initial Commencement Date, the Effective Date or at any other time thereafter during the Term.
 The WPWMA expressly disclaims any such warranties, either express or implied, as to the merchantability or fitness for any particular purpose of Waste delivered to the Facility.

 Information Supplied by the Contractor